 Graeme is a problem solver first, litigator second.
 He works with clients to identify issues and corresponding solutions, with a passion for advising clients on how to reach the best outcome on any given matter.
 Graeme has particular interest and experience in administrative law, constitutional law, and appeals.

 Graeme has extensive experience in regulatory law, having worked within government both before and after becoming a lawyer.
 He now advises clients on all matters of regulatory compliance, particularly regarding Occupational Health and Safety compliance and appeals.
 He has represented clients on regulatory matters in both administrative matters before tribunals and criminal proceedings in the courts.

-Graeme also has expertise in appeals, having clerked for both the current and former Chief Justices of British Columbia at the British Columbia Court of Appeal.
+Graeme is an expert in appeals, having clerked for both the current and former Chief Justices of British Columbia at the British Columbia Court of Appeal.
 He has appeared before the Court, including in rare five-justice sittings of the Court.
 He has also successfully worked to dismiss appeals preemptively.